DataDog/documentation/content/en/tracing/guide/trace_ingestion_volume_control.md

 To identify which services are responsible for most of the ingestion volume, sort the table by **Downstream Bytes/s**.
 This column allows you to spot which services take most of the sampling decisions, which also impact downstream services.

-If the service is starting the span, **Downstream Bytes/s** also encompasses the volume of spans coming from downstream services for which the service took the sampling decision.
+If the service is starting the trace, **Downstream Bytes/s** also encompasses the volume of spans coming from downstream services for which the service took the sampling decision.

-By configuring sampling rates for a few high-throughput services, most of the “exceeding” ingestion volume can be lowered.

-### Identify which ingestion mechanisms are responsible for most of the ingestion volume

 The **Traffic Breakdown** column gives a good indication of the service's sampling configuration.